BarbaraBravoRedondo/My-Portfolio/README.md

 # My Porfolio
-ey there!
+Hi there!
 Welcome to my personal portfolio where I showcase my projects as a developer.
-I've used HTML, SASS, and Vanilla JavaScript  with REACT-Vite.
+I've used HTML, SASS, and Vanilla JavaScript  with REACT-Vite library.

 ## Quick Start Guide
 You can explore my portfolio online by visiting the following link: [siguente enlace](https://barbarabravoredondo.github.io/My-Portfolio/)